yeokm1/yeokm1.github.io-hugo/content/post/2020/10/learnings-from-preparing-a-wake/index.md

 Submit on the [contact form](https://sgfoodrescue.wordpress.com/contact-us/) on their website and you'll get a POC from them to arrange things.

-### 14. Wrap some red packets as tips
+### 15. Wrap some red packets as tips

 This one is an unwritten guideline.
 The hongbaos act as tips for service staff, monks and other external parties.
 A hongbao can sometimes go a long way in getting good service.

-### 15. Reserve niche location
+### 16. Reserve niche location

-Whether is the columbarium or place of worship, this has to be done soon as the ashes will have to be moved to the final resting place at the end of the funeral.
+Whether is the columbarium or place of worship, this has to be done soon as the ashes will have to be moved to the final resting place at the end of the funeral after the cremation.

-### 16. Collect Ashes
+### 17. Collect Ashes

 This can be done by a family member or the Funeral Director.
 The niche location may need to take away the "Collection of Cremated Remains" document issued by NEA so do make a copy for that first.